kolunmi/dnote/README.md

 cp "$SRC" "$DEST"
 dnotec -kill "$ID"

-# have the server run a shell command
-# when the notification is selected
+# have the server run a shell command when the notification is selected
 ID=volume
 echo "Current Volume: $(pamixer --get-volume)" | dnote -id "$ID" -cmd 'pavucontrol'
 # left click, or:
 dnotec -select "$ID"
-# server will spawn new process

 # render a png to the notification
 PNG_PATH='./image.png'